Upper Beeding: Beeding Hill

 Between the two tracks, north of the Beeding Hill car park, is Reservoir Corner, or Lynchet Triangle, which marks the ‘cultivation terraces’ attempts by medieval peasants to win further arable strips from increasingly unsuited ground, The whole of the valley floor between here and Castle Town, as well as Windmill Hill, was organised in the medieval strip cultivated open fields until the middle of the 19th century.
 Now this slope is winter grazed, so the grass is tall in summer.
 It can look unkempt around the entrance by Beeding Hill car park, but do not be deceived, it is a rich area and is part of the Beeding Hill SSSI.
 There is lots of yellow rattle and three orchid species, common heath and latticed heath moths and grizzled skipper butterfly as well as glowworms.
 The area downslope and to the west end of the site is poorer.

 The Warren to the east of the Hill was given its name in the early 1900s when the squire of Buckingham Place, Shoreham, attempted to turn the old Beeding Tenantry Down sheep common into a commercial rabbit warren.
 The attempt failed, but the place grew even more bramble, thorn and gorse thickets than it had before.
-It must have been a wonderfully remote place and nightingales were known to sing there.
+Nightingales were also prevalent.